Trusted WordPress tutorials, when you need them most.

 How to Manage WordPress Comment Notification Emails

-Comments drive discussion and user engagement on many blogs.
+Comments help to drive discussion and user engagement on many blogs.
 However, WordPress doesn’t do such a great job when it comes to notifying users about comment activity.

-In this article, we will show you how to better manage WordPress comment notification emails to boost user activity on your website.
+In this article, we will show you how to better manage WordPress comment notification emails and boost user activity on your website.

-Comments are an important element of many WordPress websites, particularly on news sites and WordPress blogs.
-More comment activity means a more engaged audience which results in more page views and ultimately more revenue.
+Comments are an important element of many websites, particularly on news sites and WordPress blogs.
+More comment activity means a more engaged audience, which results in more page views and, ultimately, more revenue.

 However, the comment system that comes with every WordPress website is fairly limited.
 It sends comment notifications only to site administrators and article authors.
 Apart from that, there isn’t a default option for other site users to be notified of new comments.

-Wouldn’t it be nice if users were able to get comment notifications for the posts they like or when someone replies to a comment they left?
+Wouldn’t it be nice if users could get comment notifications for the posts they like or when someone replies to a comment they leave?

-That said, let’s see how you can enhance the default WordPress comment system and notification emails for a more engaging user experience on your website.
+That said, let’s examine how you can enhance the default WordPress comment system and notification emails to create a more engaging user experience on your website.

 The Default Comment Notification Options in WordPress